 Grantees receiving funds from WSF must comply with the requirements listed below.
 Failure to do so may result in revocation of any WSF funds not expended, and the applicant may be rendered ineligible for future WSF grants.
 Proposals may be found ineligible if the applicant has not met terms and conditions of a prior WSF Grant Agreement.
 WSF reserves the right to withhold up to 25% of the grant funding awarded, until reporting requirements are satisfied.

-1. Budgets in GIA applications must be in US dollars.
+- Project costs and budgets must be in US dollars.

-3. WSF does not typically act as sole purchaser of fee-title lands.
+- WSF does not typically act as sole purchaser of fee-title lands.

-4. WSF grant funds cannot be used for general administrative overhead or indirect costs.
+- WSF grant funds cannot be used for general administrative overhead or indirect costs.
 Matching dollars or in-kind labor are not required but are considered favorably during proposal review and evaluation.

-6. Approved grant funds will be made available upon execution of a WSF Grant Agreement.
+- Approved grant funds will be made available upon execution of a WSF Grant Agreement.
 This Grant Agreement will specify the scope of work, WSF funding commitment, schedule for payment of WSF funds, deadlines for progress and completion reports, and other deliverables (see #9 below) to be provided to WSF.
 If progress/completion reports and required items are not received within 60 days of identified deadlines, the balance of awarded WSF funds may be forfeited by Grantee at the discretion of WSF.
 WSF reserves the right to perform evaluations or inspections prior to release of final payment.

-7. WSF pays upon receipt of invoices forwarded directly from vendors or indirectly via the Grantee.WSF grant funds must be used within 12 months of execution of the WSF Grant Agreement.
+- WSF grant funds must be used within 12 months of execution of the WSF Grant Agreement.
 If approved funds are not expended within that 12-month period, an extension request must be emailed to and approved by WSF.
 If an extension request is not received, that project may be considered cancelled, at the discretion of WSF, and no additional WSF funds will be issued.
 Multi-year funding requests will be considered; however, funding in successive years is contingent on available WSF budget resources, approval of a new grant application, and execution of a new WSF Grant Agreement.

-• Email notification when the project commences.
+- Email notification when the project commences.

-• Written updates, progress/completion reports, photos/videos, and other items as specified in the WSF Grant Agreement.
+- Written updates, progress/completion reports, photos/videos, and other items as specified in the WSF Grant Agreement.

-• Grantees may be asked to assist in reviewing project announcements and other WSF outreach materials.
+- Grantee may be asked to assist in reviewing project announcements and other WSF outreach materials.

 PROPOSAL REVIEW PROCESS

-For further information or questions concerning the GIA Program or a GIA application, please contact:\
+For further information or questions concerning the GIA program or a GIA application, please contact:

 KEVIN HURLEY, GRANT-IN-AID COORDINATOR